-Need to delete, archive, or reinstall digital Switch games?
-We've got you!
+How to delete, archive, and reinstall digital games on Nintendo Switch

-If you haven't had a chance to invest in a microSD card to store all of your digitally downloaded games on your Nintendo Switch, you might have already filled up the internal storage with your eShop titles.
-If you need to make some room on your Switch for Mario Kart 8, or any other digital title, you can delete games from your Switch.
-When you get more storage, or if you just want to install a digital game back onto your Switch, you can re-download it from the eShop.
+If you don't have a microSD card to store all of your Switch game data, you might have already filled up the internal storage.
+That's problematic as it prevents you from downloading or playing any new ones.
+If you need to make some room on your Switch for Mario Kart 8 Deluxe or any other digital title, you can delete games from your Switch.
+When you get more storage, or if you want to install a digital game back onto your Switch, you can re-download it from the eShop.

 How to delete a digital game from your Nintendo Switch